clpstar1/chart_to_srt/README.md

 The script will print the result to stdout so you can redirect it to a srt file.

 On Linux: python parse.py /path/to/tickfile /path/to/lyricsfile resolution > out.srt

+## Notes
+- output might be a bit wonky regarding times and lyrics-extraction, since this was originally built for a specific .chord file.

+- the function handle_ending is responsible for extracting the lyric component from a single line.
+You may change this if the lyric output is wonky.